 Although hermit crabs are natural scavengers, many human foods meet their nutritional needs.
-The good news is that oats are a healthy food for hermit crabs to eat.
-In fact, their consumption is encouraged.
+The good news is that oats are healthy for hermit crabs to eat.

 Hermit crabs enjoy the taste of oats.
 Adding moisture and sweetness to oats, such as honey or fruit, makes them even more palatable.

-Oats must be fed to hermit crabs in moderation.
-Holding back oats as a treat is recommended.
-This is even more crucial if you add sweeteners.
+Oats must be fed to hermit crabs in moderation, so holding back oats as a treat is recommended.

 Can You Feed Hermit Crabs Oats?